alchitry/alchitry.github.io/content/tutorials/lucid_v1/io-element.md

 }
 ```

-Here we take `DIGITS` `decimal_counter_s and chain them together.
-Each counter _inc` signal is connected to the previous counter's _ovf_ signal.
+Here we take `DIGITS` `decimal_counter` modules and chain them together.
+Each counter `inc` signal is connected to the previous counter's _ovf_ signal.
 This means that once a counter overflows from 9 to 0, the next one will be incremented.
 Of course, the first counter doesn't have a previous counter's `ovf` signal, so we use an external increment signal instead.

 We use the bit selectors `[1+:DIGITS-1]` and `[0+:DIGITS-1]` to select bits from `dctr.inc` and `dctr.ovf`.
 What `[1+:DIGITS-1]` means is starting from bit 1, select `DIGITS-1` bits going up.
 This is an easy way to select a specified number of bits given some start index.
 You can use `-:` instead of `+:` to select bits going down from the given start index instead of going up.